transitland/transitland-processing-animation/blog/blogpost.md

 [![IMAGE ALT TEXT](http://i.imgur.com/nLQtQDP.jpg)](https://vimeo.com/230506003 "Chicago Metra")

 It's interesting to note how much more bimodal the distribution of vehicles en route is for the Chicago Metra than BART.
+The Metra has clear morning and evening peaks, while BART is much flatter throughout the day.

 ## Bay Area Transit Flows
 You can also visualize all operators within a bounding box.
 I like using bboxfinder.com to draw a bbox.